Advertiser Disclosure

 Image Credit: American Express

-From here highlight Travel and then select either Book a trip or Book International Airline Program.
-Both allow you to navigate to a page where you can search for flights.
+Go to Travel and then select Book a trip or Book International Airline Program.
+Either lets you go to a page to search for flights.

 Image Credit: American Express